a hand holding a quart canning jar with chunks of turkey breast in golden colored broth. In the background is a tray with more jars of turkey.

 Turkey Broth:

-You could make a plain bone stock with just the bones (and a few tablespoons of vinegar to help extract the minerals), but I like to make a full stock.
+You could make a plain bone stock with just the bones (and a few tablespoons of vinegar to help extract the minerals), but I like to make a full-flavored stock.
 I add mirepoix (two parts onions to one part each carrots and celery), parsley stems, mushroom stems, or whatever I have in the stock bag of little scraps in the freezer.

 Season with some whole peppercorns, bay leaves, and maybe some thyme and rosemary.
 Do NOT add sage to a stock that you are going to can, as it turns bitter and awful tasting after pressure-cooking.
 It’s best to keep your stock neutral so that it’s versatile and flavor it later.

-However, if you already have a fully stocked pantry shelf with plenty of plain canned proteins, you can get a bit creative with your broths, as long as you stick to ingredients that are safe to can.
 It’s best to experiment with small batches to make sure you and your family like the results… but you could do an Asian-style broth with ginger, garlic, and soy (or add some shitake or lemongrass, or a bit of five-spice powder), that’s great in ramen, pho, stir-fry, and dumplings.
-Or a Southwestern broth with chili peppers and cumin…
+Or a Southwestern broth with chili peppers and cumin, or even curry… but experiment with a few jars since pressure-canning can change seasonings.

 Salt: